aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/print-and-preview/converting-worksheet-to-image-using-imageorprint-options/_index.md

 ## **Conversion Options**

-It is possible to save specific pages to image.
+It is possible to save specific pages to images.
 The following code converts the first and second worksheets in a workbook to JPG images.

 ```javascript
 const path = require("path");